 - were from a neighbourhood which has a high level of financial, economic or social deprivation (as determined by individual postcode on entry to undergraduate study)

-Nationality: International students can apply for these scholarships.
+Nationality: International students can apply for these endowments.

 College Admission Requirement